How hot is Rome in the summer?

 Posted on Nov 22, 2022 in Time out to reflect

-Do you know when supermarkets started to exist in the commercial world?
+[revised January 2024] Do you know when supermarkets started to exist in the commercial world?
 In 1830 the so-called “Magazines de Nouveautés” opened in France.
-Soon later Macy’s opened in New York.
+Soon later, Macy’s opened in New York.
 Food stores opened in the US during WW1 and the traditional habit of single shops for different items waned after millennia.
-It’s easy to understand why, […]
+It’s easy […]

 Why we do not sell underground Colosseum tours